inveniosoftware/docs-invenio-rdm/docs/reference/search.md

 ## How to use suggest API?

 InvenioRDM's Suggest API is designed to provide search suggestions by using a `multi_match` query.
 It can be configured for all the indices using the `SuggestQueryParser` class that can be imported from `invenio-records-resources` module.
-The fields are analyzed using custom analyzers at index time which apply filters like `asciifolding` for accent search and `edge_ngram` to generate tokens of all lengths according to the filter settings to power `prefix matching` search capabilities in the dropdown UI fields.
+The fields are analyzed using custom analyzers at index time which apply filters like `asciifolding` for accent search and `edge_ngram` for prefix search.

-Check the [official documentation](https://opensearch.org/docs/2.0/opensearch/ux/) and [Reference](#reference) for more context on the `edge_ngram` filter and custom analyzers.
+Check the [official documentation](https://opensearch.org/docs/2.0/opensearch/ux/) and the [reference](#reference) section below for more context on the `edge_ngram` filter and custom analyzers.

 ### When to Use the Suggest API